cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 * You can **insert the pixel on every page of your website with just ONE click**.
 No need to edit any posts or pages

-* **Optimize your site for Facebook Custom Audiences.** We add a special event (GeneralEvent) on every page that will send Facebook key parameters, like content name, content ID, category name and post type.
-You can use them to create super-powerful Custom Audiences to retarget with your ads, or to expand your reach with Lookalike Audiences (we have a free guide and helpful articles on how to do it)
+* **Optimize your site for Facebook Custom Audiences.** We add a special event (GeneralEvent) on every page that will send key parameters to Facebook, like content name, content ID, category name and post type.
+You can use it to create super-powerful Custom Audiences to retarget with your ads, or to expand your reach with Lookalike Audiences.

+>**How to use the GeneralEvent**
+>
+>**1.
+Custom Audiences**
+>
+>The GeneralEvent will have the following parameters:
+>
+>* post_id
+>* post_type (it will pull the WordPress post type, like post, category and so on)
+>* content_category (for posts, it will show the post category)
+>* domain (it will pull the domain name - useful if you are using the pixel on more than one sites)
+>* tags - pro version
+>
+>**Example:** you can create a Custom Audience from people that viewed articles from one specific category in the last 30 days or people that visited articles having one or more tags, a particular page (using the name or the ID), or content that has a particular word in the name.
+>
+>**2.
+Custom Conversions**
+>
+>**Example:** You can define a Custom Conversion when someone reads at least 3 articles from a particular category, or when it lands on a specific page, or on any article that has a particular tag.

 * **Search Event** on the search page with the search string pulled as parameter - super useful for creating search based Custom Audiences